handsontable/handsontable/docs/content/guides/cell-types/numeric-cell-type.md

 ## Usage

 ::: tip
-Ensure your numeric cell values are stored numbers and not strings in the data source, as Handsontable doesn't parse strings to numbers.
+Ensure your numeric cell values are stored as numbers and not strings in the data source, as Handsontable doesn't parse strings to numbers.
 :::

 To use the `numeric` cell type, set the [`type`](@/api/options.md#type) option to `'numeric'`: